jingwenzhang1118/jingwenzhang1118/research.md

 ---
 <link rel="stylesheet" href="/assets/css/res.css">

 Motivated by practical issues, my research focuses broadly on managerial accounting, corporate governance and ESG topics.
 In particular, my papers examine how to design control and incentive systems to motivate and support employees and managers.
-The goal is to balance short-term strategic behaviors and long-term goals of organizations.
+The goal is to discover the power of management practices and control systems that empower employees and fuel the organizational success.

 I leverage empirical evidence to investigate my research questions.
-I collect, organize and analyze field data gathered from invididual companies, as well as public data collected through public databases and web scraping.
+I collect, organize and analyze different kinds of data, including field data gathered from invididual companies, survey data from middle-level managers, and public data collected through public databases and web scraping.

 <div class="container">
 <img class="container_img" src="/images/Research-Image.jpg">